qd-cae/qd-cae-python/README.md

 python3 setup.py install
 ```

 If one also wants to compile with FEMZIP support, download the libraries from the [Sidact Homepage](www.sidact.de).
 There are two things to download, the actual femunzip library, as well as the link libraries (Use FEMZIP 8.68 dyna NO OMP Windows VS2012 MD x64).
-Put all into a folder and also register the path in the header of the setup.py
+Put all into a folder and also register the path in the header of the setup.py.
+The installation skips femzip if the libraries are missing (if in doubt then just ignore it).

 ```python
 femzip_path = "path/to/femzip/libs"